SmokeHouseProject/applewood/README.md

 Electron consumes the following directories and files:
   <pre><code>
-    |-- /app                Core project source (don't edit this)
+    |-- /app                Core project source (don't edit this except main.js)
     |-- /build              Build resource files
     |-- /dist               Distribution files from build
-    |-- main.js             Loader file for Electron
   </code></pre>

 >The app folder gets updated by a custom aurelai build script.
 Do not edit this folder.

 >The build folder contains image resources required by electron.
 Please see [README](build/README.md) for detailed instructions.

-1. To run the app in electron open new terminal in root and enter `electron app`
+1. To run the app in electron open new terminal in root and enter `npm start`
 2. To build the app open new terminal in root and enter `npm run dist`

 ## Web API